 - Everything Old is New Again – 2010 Exhibition

 - Stitches of the Heart – Greek embroidery in Queensland – 2009 Exhibition

 - Fabulous Forty celebrating 40 years of the Guild in Queensland – 2008 Exhibition

 There is an extensive lending library which is open whenever members are present.
 A continually expanding collection of over 2400 books and magazines – some for reference only, but most may be borrowed for 4 weeks.

 The Guild’s Collection has many examples of embroidery representing as widely as possible the types and styles of embroidery of all periods and from all parts of the world as well as needle-work accessories, tools, patterns, books and any other others that may be considered relevant.

 The Collection seeks to preserve the embroidery heritage of all Queenslanders.
 The embroideries date from the late 1600s to the present.
 Each year the Guild acquires from the current members work.
 There are changing displays in the main meeting room.
 In conjunction with the Guild’s major exhibition every second year, the Collection team mounts a display in keeping with the theme.

 Viewing the Collection is available by appointment only.

-Craft fairs are held in the Guild Rooms twice yearly, in May and in November.
-The 2017 Mother’s Day Craft Fair will take place on 7 May, from 8 am to 12 noon.
+Craft fairs are held in the Guild Rooms twice yearly, in late April/early May and in November.
+For more information, contact firstname.lastname@example.org.